certhub/certhub/doc/certhub-cert-expiry@.service.8.rst

 A service which checks validity of a certificate read from the repository.
 Formats a message and writes it to a status file if the respective certificate is about to expire.

+A path unit which runs the service unit whenever the master branch of the local certhub repository is updated.

+A timer unit which runs the service twice daily.

 The instance name (systemd instance string specifier ``%i``) is used as the basename of the certificate file and the resulting status message.